Jounce Therapeutics (NASDAQ:JNCE) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Jounce Therapeutics (NASDAQ:JNCE – Get Rating) in a research report released on Tuesday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Jounce Therapeutics (NASDAQ:JNCE – Get Rating) in a research note published on Wednesday morning.
+The firm issued a hold rating on the stock.

-Other analysts have also recently issued reports about the company.
-Raymond James cut Jounce Therapeutics from an outperform rating to a market perform rating in a research note on Thursday, February 23rd.
-Sumitomo Mitsui Financial Group reiterated a neutral rating on shares of Jounce Therapeutics in a research note on Friday, February 24th.
-Finally, Piper Sandler downgraded Jounce Therapeutics from an overweight rating to a neutral rating in a research report on Monday, March 27th.
-Four analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat.com, Jounce Therapeutics has a consensus rating of Hold and an average target price of $6.00.
+A number of other brokerages have also issued reports on JNCE.
+Sumitomo Mitsui Financial Group restated a neutral rating on shares of Jounce Therapeutics in a research note on Friday, February 24th.
+Raymond James lowered Jounce Therapeutics from an outperform rating to a market perform rating in a research note on Thursday, February 23rd.
+Finally, Piper Sandler lowered Jounce Therapeutics from an overweight rating to a neutral rating in a research note on Monday, March 27th.
+Four investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $6.00.

 About Jounce Therapeutics